Sphereon-Opensource/essifi-deliverables/interoperability/envisioned_interoperability_with_others.md

 Sphereon's eSSIF Infrastructure project focuses on the interaction between holders and verifiers within an SSI ecosystem.
 We are working from the standardized [DIF Presentation Exchange specification](https://identity.foundation/presentation-exchange/), and using Verifiable Credentials as per the [W3C Data Model](https://www.w3.org/TR/vc-data-model/).

-Given the opensource specifications and standards on which our project relies, as well as the common need for holder-verifier interactions in any SSI architecture, we see an abundance of possible interoperability avenues to pursue with members both inside and outside the eSSIF Labs cohort.
+Given the open-source specifications and standards on which our project relies, as well as the common need for holder-verifier interactions in any SSI architecture, we see an abundance of possible interoperability avenues to pursue with members both inside and outside the eSSIF Labs cohort.

 ### Presentation Exchange API Interop
 One fundamental goal in interoperability initiatives is to test the compatibility of independent implementations of the same specification.
 This lays the groundwork for refinement of specifications and gives a reliable basis for future implementations and adoption of the specification.